 – are not interested in ongoing counseling but would like the perspective of a counselor

-Let’s Talk is NOT a good fit for students:
+Let’s Talk is NOT a good fit for students who:

-– experiencing current thoughts of wanting to hurt themselves or someone else
+– experiencing current thoughts of self harm or harming others

 Is Let’s Talk different from clinical counseling provided by Counseling Services?

 Although Let’s Talk counselors are licensed mental health professionals, Let’s Talk is not formal counseling and is not a substitute for mental health treatment — it is a brief, drop-in conversation with a counselor (typically less than 15 minutes).